KanoComputing/kano-api-client/README.md

-install as a Bower component
-then import clients from a client API
+Install as a Bower component then import clients from a client API
 ```
 import client from './kano-api-client.js';
 ```